Internship Program Frequently Asked Questions

-Because of PETA's high visibility, we strive to present a professional image.
-Interns should dress neatly and should not wear clothes that draw attention to the "messenger" rather than the message.
-Office attire is business casual—this will be discussed more in depth with those accepted into the internship program, but do know that the wearing of any animal products (e.g., fur, leather, wool, silk, down) is prohibited.
+Because of PETA’s high visibility, we strive to present a professional image.
+Interns should dress neatly and not wear clothes that draw attention to the “messenger” rather than the message.
+Office attire is business casual.
+This will be discussed in more depth with those who are accepted into the internship program, but do know that the wearing of any animal products (e.g., fur, leather, wool, silk, and down) is prohibited.

 Yes, although preference is given to those who can intern full-time.
 We do our best to work around all schedules, so please be sure to mention any scheduling conflicts in your application.

 What should I expect as an intern?

 Expect to work hard, learn a lot of new information, hit the streets to speak up for animals, eat delicious vegan grub, and have a lot of fun.